matgrand/slurm_singularity_cluster/README.md

     can find more information on how to create a container from scratch and what the `%post` and `%runscript` sections do.

-6. Build the container:
+5. Build the container:
     ```bash
-    singularity build --sandbox mycontainer.sif slurm_singularity_cluster/mydefinition.def
+    singularity build --sandbox mycontainer.sif mydefinition.def
     ```
     The `mycontainer.sif` file is the container itself, the name can be whatever you want.
-    The `slurm_singularity_cluster/mydefinition.def` is the path to the `.def` file.
+    The `mydefinition.def` is the path to the `.def` file.
     The `--sandbox` flag is used to create a writable container, so you can shell into it and install more packages if needed.
 If you don't need to install more packages, you can remove the `--sandbox` flag.
     > This command may take a while to run, depending on the internet connection and the packages.

-7. Optional: log into the container and install more packages:
+6. Optional: log into the container and install more packages:
     ```bash
-    singularity shell --writable --cleanenv mycontainer.sif
+    singularity shell --writable mycontainer.sif
     ```
     You should be in the container shell.
 You can install more packages, test your script, etc.
     When you are done, type `exit` to exit the container.

-8. Exit the interactive session:
+7. Exit the interactive session, failing in doing so will make the IT gods angry (DEI):
     ```bash
     exit
     ```